StanKocken/Presentation/README.md

 ## Why should I use Presentation?

-Because you want to have a more readable, testable code.
+Because you want to have more readable, testable code.

-Avoid "God Object", mainly your Activities or Fragments.
+Avoid "God Objects", mainly your Activities or Fragments.

 ## How does it work?

 Separation of responsibilities by module:
-- `Presenter`: get Business Object from the DataProvider and give instructions to the ViewProxy
+- `Presenter`: Get a Business Object from the DataProvider and give instructions to the ViewProxy
-- `DataProvider`: communicate with "outside" to set and get the data, following the instructions of the Presenter
+- `DataProvider`: Communicate with the "outside" to set and get the data, following the instructions of the Presenter
-- `ViewProxy`: convert Presenter instructions and set values to Android Views.
+- `ViewProxy`: Convert Presenter instructions and set values to Android Views.

 ## Architecture

 <img src="https://raw.githubusercontent.com/StanKocken/Presentation/master/img_references.png" style="width: 300px;"/>

 Leak safe.
-Don't hold with a strong reference any of the `DataProvider`, `Presenter` or `ViewProxy`.
+Don't hold a strong reference to the `DataProvider`, `Presenter`, or `ViewProxy`.

 ## Sample